kcroker/dpsprep/README.md

 The tool depends on several Python libraries, which can easily be installed via `poetry`.
 A configuration for `pyenv` is also included.

 The only hard prerequisite is `djvulibre`.
+Optional prerequisites are:
+* `libtiff` for bitonal image compression.
+* `libjpeg` (or `libjpeg-turbo`) for multitotal (RGB or grayscale) compression.
+* `OCRmyPDF` and `jbig2enc` for PDF optimization (see the next section).

-Optional prerequisites are `libtiff` and `libjpeg` (or `libjpeg-turbo`), which are used for good bitonal and multitotal (RGB or grayscale) compression, correspondingly.
-The former depends on the latter, so installing `libtiff` will likely install both.
-For details on how they can be installed, see the GitHub Actions [workflow](./.github/workflows/test.yml) and the [dpsprep-git](https://aur.archlinux.org/packages/dpsprep-git) package for Arch Linux.
+`libtiff` depends on `libjpeg`, so installing `libtiff` will likely install both.

+For details on how these dependencies can be installed, see the GitHub Actions [workflow](./.github/workflows/test.yml) and the [dpsprep-git](https://aur.archlinux.org/packages/dpsprep-git) package for Arch Linux.

-Note that Windows support in `python-djvulibre` requires 64-bit `djvulibre`, and they only officially distribute 32-bit Windows packages.
+Note that Windows support in `djvulibre-python` requires 64-bit `djvulibre`, and they only officially distribute 32-bit Windows packages.
 If you manage to make it work, consider opening a pull request.

 Once inside the cloned repository, the environment for the program can be set up by simply running `poetry install`.
 After than, the following should work: